openstack-archive/tripleo-docs/deploy-guide/source/features/node_specific_hieradata.rst

   ./make_ceph_disk_list.py -i ceph*.json -o node_data_lookup.json -k by_path

-Pass the introspection data file from `openstack baremetal introspection data save` for all nodes hosting Ceph OSDs to the utility as you may only define `NodeDataLookup` once during a deployment.
+Pass the introspection data file from `baremetal introspection data save` for all nodes hosting Ceph OSDs to the utility as you may only define `NodeDataLookup` once during a deployment.
 The `-i` option can take an expression like `*.json` or a list of files as input.

 The `-k` option defines the key of ironic disk data structure to use to identify the disk to be used as an OSD.
 Using `name` is not